Estimating the Uncertainty in Emotion Class Labels with Utterance-Specific Dirichlet Priors

 The predictive distribution of the DPN for an input $\boldsymbol{x}$ is given by marginalising over all possible categorical distributions, which is equivalent to the expected categorical distribution under the conditional Dirichlet prior:

-which is ${{\alpha}_{k}}/{\sum_{k^{'}=1}^{K} \alpha_{k^{'}}}$ according to the property of the Dirichlet distribution and is equal to ${\exp({{z}_{k}})}/{\sum_{k^{'}=1}^{K} {\exp}({{z}_{k^{'}}})}$ if an exponential output function $\alpha_k=\exp(z_k)$ is used, where ${z}_{k}$ is the logit of $k$-th output unit of the neural network model.
+which is equal to ${{\alpha}_{k}}/{\sum_{k^{'}=1}^{K} \alpha_{k^{'}}}$ for Dirichlet distribution and is ${\exp({{z}_{k}})}/{\sum_{k^{'}=1}^{K} {\exp}({{z}_{k^{'}}})}$ if an exponential output function $\alpha_k=\exp(z_k)$ is used, where ${z}_{k}$ is the logit of $k$-th output unit of the neural network model.
 This makes the expected posterior probability of an emotion class $\omega_{k}$ be the value of the $k$-th output of the softmax.
 In this way, a standard DNN classifier with a softmax output function can be viewed as predicting the expected categorical distribution under a Dirichlet prior~\cite{malinin2018predictive} while the mean is insensitive to arbitrary scaling of $\alpha_k$.
 This means that the precision $\alpha_0$, which controls the sharpness of the Dirichlet prior distribution, is degenerate if the classifier is trained with the KL divergence loss instead of the DPN loss.